Skip to main content

 The exam structure follows BOA Resolution No. 30, Series of 2022, which established the current 6-subject, 3-day CPALE format.

 Historical context: October CPALE exams have historically fallen on the third or fourth week of October.
-In 2025, the exam was held October 18-20.
-PRC typically confirms exact dates 3-4 months before the examination.
+The October 2025 cycle was held October 19-21.
+PRC publishes its annual schedule of examinations 3-6 months ahead of each cycle.

 Key Dates to Remember

-*Estimated based on PRC's recent pattern of releasing CPALE results within 5 working days after the last exam day.
+*Based on PRC's recent pattern of releasing CPALE results within 3-6 working days after the last exam day.
+The window is slightly compressed by the November 1 (All Saints' Day, regular holiday) and November 2 (All Souls' Day, typically declared a special non-working day) falling immediately after Day 3 + 1 weekend.
 PRC does not pre-announce a fixed results date.

 File early.
 PRC offices operate on an appointment basis, and slots fill up quickly — especially in the final month before the deadline.
 Filing in July or early August gives you the best selection of appointment dates and avoids the September rush.